borea17/borea17.github.io/_posts/2020-07-12-AEVB_summary.md

   with the original observation $\textbf{x}^{(i)} \in \\{0, 1\\}^{D}$.
   In this case the reconstruction accuracy equals the negative binary cross entropy loss.
-Note that there are plenty of autoencoder implementations that use the binary cross entropy loss on non-binary observations, see discussions in [this thread](https://stats.stackexchange.com/questions/394582/why-is-binary-cross-entropy-or-log-loss-used-in-autoencoders-for-non-binary-da).
+Note that there are plenty of VAE implementations that use the binary cross entropy loss on non-binary observations, see discussions in [this thread](https://stats.stackexchange.com/questions/394582/why-is-binary-cross-entropy-or-log-loss-used-in-autoencoders-for-non-binary-da).